-That higher risk comes into play because credit life insurance is what’s known as a guaranteed issue product, meaning that eligibility is based solely on your status as a borrower.
-Unlike most life insurance policies, the applicant won’t be asked to take a medical exam or disclose health details because what’s being insured is the balance of the loan, not the life of the borrower, says Lynch.
+That higher risk comes into play because credit life insurance is what is known as a guaranteed issue product, meaning that eligibility is based solely on your status as a borrower.
+Unlike most life insurance policies, the applicant will not be asked to take a medical exam or disclose health details because what is being insured is the balance of the loan, not the life of the borrower, says Lynch.

-If credit life insurance costs more than regular life insurance and is intended to benefit the lender, there are a few things to take into consideration before buying it.
+Since credit life insurance may cost more than regular life insurance and is intended to benefit the lender, there are a few things to take into consideration before buying it.

 Some lenders require credit life

 In some cases, a lender may require a borrower to take out a credit life insurance policy.
-According to Lynch, that’s generally the case with mortgage loans, but only in instances where the buyer doesn’t have a down payment of 20 percent of the home’s cost.
-When that happens, you might have to buy credit life at the lender’s insistence to get the loan.
+According to Lynch, that is generally the case with mortgage loans, but only in instances where the buyer does not have a down payment of 20 percent of the home’s cost.
+When that happens, the buyer might have to buy credit life at the lender’s insistence to get the loan.

-But there’s a silver lining.
+But there is a silver lining.
 Over time, a borrower will increase his or her equity position in the house and when it crosses the 20 percent threshold, the borrower can ask his or her lender to cancel the policy.
-Lynch says it’s a good idea to find appropriate life insurance coverage so that your loved ones will be able to make the mortgage payments if something happens to you.
+Lynch says it is a good idea to find appropriate life insurance coverage so that your loved ones will be able to make the mortgage payments if something happens to you.

 Credit life insurance and taxes

-When it comes to taxes, there’s little for the consumer to worry about with credit life insurance, says CPA Ryan S. Himmel, founder of BIDaWIZ, an online service in New York that matches consumers with financial professionals.
+When it comes to taxes, there is little for the consumer to worry about with credit life insurance, says CPA Ryan S. Himmel, founder of BIDaWIZ, an online service in New York that matches consumers with financial professionals.